GabrielElkadiki/build-MicroBlaze-project/README.md

 # build-MicroBlaze-project
  A basic MicroBlaze template for Vivado 2016.3

+This script will auto-generate an HDL wrapper, if any modifications are made to the design be sure to delete and regenerate the HDL wrapper as it does not automatically update by default.

 ** For Vivado 2016.3 **

 How to run '.tcl' scripts in Vivado: